|Previous College:||Harvard 2010|

-Former Harvard midfielder Ben Smith '10 enters his second season on head coach Chris Wojcik's '96 staff.
+Former Harvard midfielder Ben Smith '10 has completed his second season on head coach Chris Wojcik's '96 staff.

 In Smith’s first season with the Crimson in 2013, Harvard posted a 6-8 overall record and 2-4 mark in league action after playing the ninth toughest schedule in the nation, including games against seven ranked opponents through the course of the season.
 Five Crimson earned All-New England and All-Ivy League honors highlighted by Devin Dwyer’s NEILA Rookie of the Year selection.

 Smith, who suited up for Johns Hopkins as a fifth-year senior in 2011 as a starting long-stick midfielder, garnered All-Ivy League honorable mention as a senior with the Crimson in 2010.
-Smith, who started nine of the 10 games he appeared in that spring, scored two goals and collected 24 ground balls, while causing nine turnovers which tied for the team lead.
+Smith started nine of the 10 games he appeared in that spring, scoring two goals and collecting 24 ground balls while causing nine turnovers, which tied for the team lead.